KBNP

-KBNP (1410 AM, "The Money Station") was a commercial radio station in Portland, Oregon.
-The station is licensed to KBNP Radio, Inc., and is owned by the Second Amendment Foundation and Citizens Committee for the Right to Keep and Bear Arms, with radio studios on S.W.
+KBNP (1410 AM, "The Money Station") was a commercial radio station licensed to Portland, Oregon, United States, that is currently silent.
+The station is licensed to KBNP Radio, Inc., and is jointly owned by the Second Amendment Foundation and Citizens Committee for the Right to Keep and Bear Arms, with radio studios on S.W.
 84th Street Tualatin Oregon.
-It has a radio format of financial news and syndicated conservative talk shows.

-By day, KBNP transmits with 5,000 watts non-directional.
-At night, to protect other stations on 1410 AM, when radio waves travel farther, KBNP greatly reduces power to 9 watts.
-The transmitter is of S.E.
+KBNP's transmitter is located off of S.E.
 Oaks Parks Way near the Willamette River.

-Managing Partner Keith Lyons announced that KBNP will be ceasing operations on September 26, 2025.
-In his announcement, he thanked the listeners for their years of support.
+Prior to ceasing operations on September 26, 2025, KBNP featured a format of financial news and syndicated conservative talk shows.